-This is where the Longshore and Harbor Workers’ Compensation Act (LHWCA) is important.
-It provides benefits and rights to maritime workers not qualifying as seamen.
+The Longshore and Harbor Workers’ Compensation Act (LHWCA) is important in that it covers maritime workers not protected by the Jones Act.
 These include harbor workers, longshoremen, and shipyard workers.
-The LHWCA provides protection for these workers in the event of an employment-related injury or illness.
-The federal law provides for compensation for medical bills, lost wages, and other expenses and is administered by the Office of Workers’ Compensation Programs.
+The LHWCA provides workers’ compensation for these workers in case of an employment-related injury or illness.

 Get Matched with a Leading Maritime Attorney in Your Area